CodeClub-JU/CompetitiveCoding/JAVA Solutions/Algorithms/Recursion/Combination/Combination.md

 ## Input Format :

 An integer `n` denoting the number of distinct objects.

-An integer `r` denoting the number of objects to be taken at a time.
+This will be followed by an integer `r` denoting the number of objects to be taken at a time.

 ## Output :